 Having a larger exposure to the U.S. market makes sense in these terms.
 Some of the largest companies in the World are housed in the U.S. like Apple.
 Plus with VTI, there is an exposure to around 3500 different companies.

 VXUS gives exposure to the other international companies.
-There are around 7000 different companies that it gives exposure to, and therefore it will have a great benefit giving diversification within your portfolio.
+There are around 7000 different companies that it gives exposure to, and therefore it will have a great benefit giving diversification within your portfolio with the international stocks added into it.

 I am a huge fan of the 3-Fund portfolio.
 Mine is in a different allocation than Larimore suggests.